competentpunk/portfolio-website/README.md

 ## Usage

+This application is an introduction to me and my work.

-This page allows the user to navigated between three topics using the top right navigation buttons.
+This page allows the user to navigate between four topics using the top right navigation buttons.